uri-ocean-robotics/alpha_auv/README.md

 If you find this software useful in your research, please cite:

-> Note, this work is published in OCEANS 2022 conference.
-Once the paper is publicly available, bibtex entry will be updated with the one from IEEExplore.

 ```
 @INPROCEEDINGS{9977113,
   author={Zhou, Mingxi and Gezer, Emir Cem and McConnell, William and Yuan, Chengzhi},